gparlakov/jstalks-2021-optimising-angular/TASKS.md

 ### 19. Manual JS lazy module load

-1. Notice the `Pusher` is a large part of our main
+1. Notice the `Pusher` is a large part of our main bundle.
+Turns out the user needs to agree for us to send them notifications.
 2. //TODO - imagine and describe steps to keep the current API but have a button (or user action property - localStorage.push) to actually start the pushing